Code-Institute-Submissions/Meet-The-Adventure/README.md

 a.
 The user is given options on events and group activities.

 * Design
-1. Images should envoce the inner adventurers feelings to go out into the wild!
+1. Images should evoke the inner adventurer's feelings to go out into the wild!
-2. Fonst should be something simple to not draw attention from the pictures
+2. Fonts should be something simple to not draw attention from the pictures
-3. Right now I se dark green colors
+3. Right now I see dark green colors

 * Wireframes